 We expect that you resume hosting only after any relevant restrictions have been lifted.
-These may include shelter-in-place directives, nonessential travel restrictions, or short-term rental prohibitions.
+These may include shelter-in-place directives, nonessential travel restrictions, group size restrictions, or short-term rental prohibitions.
 Be sure to also follow safety directives from your local and state health departments, as the impact of the virus varies by locality.

 Frequently wash or sanitize your hands; avoid touching your eyes, nose, and mouth; and cover your mouth and nose with a cloth face mask when in enclosed spaces with Hipcampers or the public.

 Establish a schedule to minimize the number of people using shared amenities at any one time.
 Close or prohibit access to shared amenities for which you’re unable to maintain a proper cleaning schedule.

 Create signage to encourage Hipcampers to regularly wash their hands for at least 20 seconds.
 Alcohol-based hand sanitizer should be made of at least 60% alcohol.